phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 fn poll(self: Pin<&mut Self>, cx: &mut Context) -> Poll<Self::Output>
 ```

 The reason that this method takes `self: Pin<&mut Self>` instead of the normal `&mut self` is that future instances created from async/await are often self-referential, as we saw [above][self-ref-async-await].
-By wrapping `Self` into `Pin` and letting the compiler opt-out of `Unpin` for self-referentual futures generated from async/await, it is guaranteed that the futures are not moved in memory between `poll` calls.
+By wrapping `Self` into `Pin` and letting the compiler opt-out of `Unpin` for self-referential futures generated from async/await, it is guaranteed that the futures are not moved in memory between `poll` calls.
 This ensures that all internal references are still valid.

 [self-ref-async-await]: @/second-edition/posts/12-async-await/index.md#self-referential-structs